apilayer/currencylayer-API/docs/features.md

     "AUD": {
       "start_rate": 1.281236,
       "end_rate": 1.108609,
-      "trend": 0.1347
+      "change": -0.1726,
+      "change_pct": -13.4735
     },
     "EUR": {
       "start_rate": 0.73618,
       "end_rate": 0.697253,
-      "trend": 0.0529
+      "change": -0.0389,
+      "change_pct": -5.2877
     },
     "MXN":{
-      "start_rate": 9.474097,
+      "start_rate": 11.149362,
       "end_rate": 13.108757,
-      "trend": -0.1757
+      "change": 1.9594,
+      "change_pct": 17.5741
     }
   }
 }
 ```

-If the decimal value contained in the `trend` property is positive, the value of the respective currency increased over the course of the specified time-frame. (e.g. `"trend": 0.02511` would be a `+2.5% increase`).
-If the `trend` is negative, it decreased. (e.g. `"trend": -0.1393` would be a `-13.9% decrease`)
+If the decimal values contained both in the `change` and in the `change_pct` property are positive, the value of the respective currency increased over the course of the specified time-frame. (e.g. `"change_pct": 17.5741` would be a `+17.57% increase`).
+If the values are negative, it decreased. (e.g. `"change_pct": -5.2877` would be a `-5.29% decrease`)

 ### "trend": 0

-If the `trend` property is zero or not showing up at all (along with its entire subdirectory), it means that an Exchange Rate for the respective currency on at least one of the specified dates is "unavailable".
+If the `change` and `change_pct` properties equal zero, either the specified currency's exchange rate value has not changed over the course of the entire time-frame, or an exchange rate value for the respective currency on at least one of the specified dates is "unavailable".

-Please be aware that Exchange Rate Data for certain currencies may not be available for each requested day (e.g. Bitcoin was introduced in 2009).
+Please be aware that Exchange Rate Data for certain currencies may not be available for each requested day (e.g. Bitcoin was only introduced in 2009).

 [Sign up](https://currencylayer.com/product) for your personal API Access Key »